-- Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation.
-Evidence of smoking was witnessed.
-Email sent to housing manager requesting residents are reminded that smoking is prohibited. - 2) Hot working is not normally carried out.
+- Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally carried out.
 If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
 This information is held by the Estate Services Manager Bryan Low. - 4) The fixed electrical installation shall be tested every 5 years.
-Last test January 2021.

-- 5) Portable heaters are not allowed in any common parts of the premises. - 6) Gas appliances and pipework (where installed) are subject to annual testing and certification.
+At the time of the Fire Risk Assessment, it was not possible to ascertain the date of the last test.
+Email sent to electrical engineers. - 5) Portable heaters are not allowed in any common parts of the premises. - 6) Gas appliances and pipework (where installed) are subject to annual testing and certification.
 This cyclical contract is managed by the in-house Gas Team.
-Gas supply is external.
+Gas supply is internal.